 How to Rip DVDs with VLC & VLC Ripping Errors Troubleshooting

 ★ Open the software (which version to get?
 VLC versions vary in the security)

 ★ Load the disc (libdvdcss won't read all discs)

 ★ Set the settings for the output file (but the DVD title & subtitles are difficult to handle with)

 ★ And start the process (what about the DVD ripping freezes/MP4 rip crashes...)

 ... and there is no mention about how to troubleshoot any bad VLC ripping outputs (e.g., A/V out of sync, no audio, choppy, etc.).
 VLC is a video player rather than a ripper, the easy steps won't rip DVDs as easy.
-If you follow a tutorial like that one, expect time waste on troubleshooting.
+If you follow a tutorial like that, expect time waste on troubleshooting.
 Here we cover every detail to rip DVD using VLC on PC or Mac and fixes to most possible VLC DVD ripping errors.

 How to Rip DVD with VLC: